RedShakespeare/ia-ch/README.md

 Infra Arcana is built with [CMake](https://cmake.org/), which is a build system generator.
 CMake can generate GNU Makefiles, Code::Blocks projects, Visual Studio solutions, etc for many different platforms.
 Look for an online tutorial on how to use CMake (some pointers are given below).

 ### Unix/Linux/macOS
 You need CMake, build tools (e.g. GNU Make + gcc), as well as SDL2, SDL2-image, and SDL2-mixer.
-These are the required SDL packages (retrieve them with apt-get for Ubuntu and Linux Mint):
+These are the required SDL packages (can be retrived with apt for Debian/Ubuntu/Mint):

     libsdl2-2.0-0 libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev

 Hint for building:

     cd <ia directory>
+    mkdir build
-    mkdir build && cd build
+    cd build
     cmake ../
     make ia